chadrem/cron_helper/README.md

 # CronHelper

 The Cron Helper gem is designed to add a few additional features to cron jobs created with the [Whenever](https://github.com/javan/whenever) gem.

-This features include:
+Features include:
-* File based locking to prevent a given cron from having duplicates running at the same time.
+* File based locking to prevent jobs from running if they are already running.
+This is especially useful if a job takes longer than it should (such as an hourly cron that happens to take two hours to run).
-* Stdout and Stderr logging.
+* Stdout and Stderr interception.
-* The concept of "tasks" within a cron job (more on this below) for ordering and exception handling.
+* The concept of "tasks" within a job (more on this below) for ordering and exception handling.
+* Custom handling of output (write your own email handling, custom logging, alerting, etc).

 ## Installation